-The European settlement of the Americas, resulted in many millions of indigenous Americans died from epidemics of imported diseases such as smallpox.
+The European settlement of the Americas resulted in many millions of indigenous Americans dying from epidemics of imported diseases such as smallpox.

 In 1492, Christopher Columbus, under contract to the Spanish crown, reached several Caribbean islands, making first contact with the indigenous people.
 On April 2, 1513, Spanish conquistador Juan Ponce de León landed on what he called "La Florida"—the first documented European arrival on what would become the U.S. mainland.

 Spanish settlements in the region were followed by ones in the present-day southwestern United States that drew thousands through Mexico.
 French fur traders established outposts of New France around the Great Lakes; France eventually claimed much of the North American interior, down to the Gulf of Mexico.